moeec/Udacity-Map-My-World-P4/README.md

 * Choose View -> Constraints View and Graph View
 * To see 3D Map, Choose Edit -> View 3D Map ...

 You could also open the database I already generated in this project.
-The number of loop closures can be found in [overview.png](images/overview.png).